chris-wood/draft-crypto-deployment-considerations/draft-crypto-deployment-considerations.md

 exchange protocol, that only exists for the duration of a given cryptographic protocol and is effectively captured or constrained within the state machine of a protocol.

-Minimizing all three types of state or memory is generally infeasible; every solution inevitably requires some form of state.
+Minimizing these types of state or memory is generally infeasible; every solution inevitably requires some form of state.
 Moreover, there is generally no best answer for which type of state to minimize.
 Considerations that apply to each are below.